-ing a local copy of their data as a backup.
+Of course, just because your users want a copy of their data doesn't necessarily mean that they're abandoning your product.
+Many users just feel safer having a local copy of their data as a backup.
 We saw this happen when we first liberated Blogger: many users started exporting their blogs every week while continuing to host and write in Blogger.
 This last scenario is more rooted in emotion than logic.
-Most data that users have on their computers is not backed up at all, whereas hosted applications almost always store multiple copies of user data in multiple geographic locations, accounting for hardware failure in addition to natural disasters.
-Whether users' concerns are logical or emotional, they need to feel their data is safe: it's important that your users trust you.
+Most data that users have on their computers isn't backed up at all, whereas hosted applications almost always store multiple copies of user data in multiple geographic locations, accounting for hardware failure in addition to natural disasters.
+Whether users' concerns are logical or emotional, they need to feel that their data is safe: it's important that your users trust you.